rcambrj/crapcrypt/README.md

 # Known issues

-* should probably ask for `-p` password with a prompt
+* should probably ask for password with a prompt
 * will only watermark PDF files
 * will only watermark those in the root
 * probably breaks with subdirectories in the root